Everything You Wanted to Know About the 60′ Classic Schooner…

 The Ghost Ship’s Resurrection

 One of the most astonishing chapters in the vessel’s history emerged in the early 2000s.
 An article in Latitude 38 magazine from 2005 provided an in-depth look at the storied past of this schooner.
-Since this ship was originally built in 1935 and called Zoe H, it had a rich history of participating in four TransPacs and even serving as a Coastal Patrol boat during World War II.
-In the ’70s, the then Zoe H, faced a dramatic turn of events when her then-owner ran the boat aground in El Salvador during a planned around-the-world cruise.
-Thought to be lost for years, the boat eventually resurfaced, and was salvaged by a local official who repaired and renamed 2/4 her – Tradicion.
-Years later, a dedicated fan of the ship and enthusiast confirmed her identity and undertook the challenging process of acquiring her – later renaming her yet again as – Volunteer.
+Originally built in 1935 and called Zoe H, it had a rich history of participating in four TransPacs and even serving as a Coastal Patrol boat during World War II.
+In the ’70s, Zoe H faced a dramatic turn when her owner ran her aground in El Salvador.
+Thought to be lost, the boat resurfaced after being salvaged by a local official, renamed Tradicion, and eventually confirmed to be the same vessel by a maritime enthusiast.
+The schooner was later renamed again to Volunteer.

 Hollywood Stardom and Beyond